choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 # **MicroCal PEAQ-ITC Automated**

-**Isothermal titration microcalorimetry (ITC)** allows for direct, label-free in-solution measurements of binding affinities and thermodynamics of compounds.
+**Isothermal titration microcalorimetry (ITC)** allows for direct, label-free, in-solution measurements of binding affinities and thermodynamics of compounds.
 This enables the accurate determination of binding constants (KD), reaction stoichiometry (n), enthalpy (ΔH), and entropy (ΔS).
-Heat is released/absorbed as a result of the redistribution and formation of non-covalent bonds when the interacting molecules go from the free to the bound state which is measured by the ITC instrument.
+Heat is released/absorbed as a result of the redistribution and formation of non-covalent bonds when the interacting molecules go from the free to the bound state which is then measured by the ITC instrument.

 ## **Service Information**